kontent-ai/delivery-sdk-js/packages/delivery/DOCS.md

 You can install this library using `npm` or you can use global CDNs such as `unpkg` and `jsdelivr` directly.
 In both cases, you will also need to include `rxjs` as its listed as peer dependency.

-When including this library via `script` tag on `html` page, you can find it under the `kenticoCloudDelivery` global window variable.

 ### npm

 ```